phil-opp/blog_os/_posts/2015-08-26-rust-setup.md

 [unsafe block]: https://doc.rust-lang.org/book/unsafe.html

 ## What's next?
-Right now we write magic bits to memory every time we want to print something.
-It's time to end the hackery.
-In the [next post] we create a VGA buffer module that allows us to print strings in different colors.
+Until now we write magic bits to memory every time we want to print something.
+It's time to end this hackery.
+In the [next post] we create a VGA buffer module that allows us to print strings in different colors through a nice interface.

-[next post]: #TODO {{ site.url }}{{ page.next.url }}
+[next post]: {{ site.url }}{{ page.next.url }}